openfrontier/ci/README.md

 Create a Nginx as a reverse proxy of the Gerrit, Jenkins and Redmine.

+Optionally create a OpenLDAP container for demo.

 ## Prerequisites
-    A OpenLDAP or AD server with anonymous binding configuration.
-    An user account with email in the OpenLDAP or AD server.
     Docker service installed on host.
     Git installed on host.
-    A Sonatype Nexus server (Optional).
+    A OpenLDAP or AD server with anonymous binding configuration.
+(Optional) An user account with email in the OpenLDAP or AD server.
+(Optional) A Sonatype Nexus server.
+(Optional)

 ## Get docker images.
     docker pull openfrontier/gerrit